mysociety/fixmystreet/docs/customising/cobrand-module.md

     <a href="{{ "/glossary/#state" | relative_url }}" class="glossary__link">state</a>
     of the report.
 Return 0 to disable this feature so that surveys are never sent.

+* abuse_reports_only

+    Limit the contact page to only accepting abuse reports for comments and updates.
+This can be useful if you have another contact form and want to prevent people using this.